-The Rangemaster has the responsibility of making periodic inspections of all duty weapons carried by deputies of this office to verify proper operation.
+The Rangemaster has the responsibility of making periodic inspections, at least once a year, of all duty weapons carried by deputies of this office to verify proper operation.
 The Rangemaster has the authority to deem any office-issued or personally owned firearm unfit for service.
 The member will be responsible for all repairs to his/her personally owned firearm; it will not be returned to service until inspected and approved by the Rangemaster.

-The Rangemaster has the responsibility for ensuring each member meets the minimum requirements during training shoots and can demonstrate proficiency in the care, cleaning and safety of all firearms the member is authorized to carry.
+The Rangemaster has the responsibility for ensuring each member meets the minimum requirements during training shoots and, on at least a yearly basis, can demonstrate proficiency in the care, cleaning and safety of all firearms the member is authorized to carry.

-The Rangemaster shall complete and submit to the Chief of Special Operations documentation of the training courses provided.
+The Rangemaster shall complete and submit to the Training Sergeant documentation of the training courses provided.
 Documentation shall include the qualifications of each instructor who provides the training, a description of the training provided and, on a form that has been approved by the Office, a list of each member who completes the training.
-The Rangemaster should keep accurate records of all training shoots, qualifications, repairs, maintenance or other records as directed by the Chief of Special Operations.
+The Rangemaster should keep accurate records of all training shoots, qualifications, repairs, maintenance or other records as directed by the Training Sergeant.

-306.9 FLYING WHILE ARMED
+311.9 FLYING WHILE ARMED